-\begin{lemma} Let $G$ be a looped simple graph, and let $P$ be a non-canonical triangulation of $W(G)$.
-Suppose no non-canonical cell of $P$ contains two elements of $W(G)$ that correspond to the same vertex of $G$.
-Then either there is a bent 4-set in $P$, or there is a bent 4-set in a non-canonical triangulation $P^{\prime}$ obtained from $P$ by interchanging two parallel elements of $M(IAS(G))$. \end{lemma}
+\begin{lemma} Let $G$ be a looped simple graph, and let $P$ be a non-vertex triangulation of $W(G)$.
+Suppose no non-vertex triple of $P$ contains two elements of $W(G)$ that correspond to the same vertex of $G$.
+Then either there is a bent 4-set in $P$, or there is a bent 4-set in a non-vertex triangulation $P^{\prime}$ obtained from $P$ by interchanging two parallel elements of $M[IAS(G)]$. \end{lemma}